Encode PNG, JPG, SVG, WebP, AVIF, BMP, and ICO images as Base64 data URIs ready to paste into HTML, CSS background-image, or JavaScript.

 Collections that complement and enhance your current selection

-Convert images between JPG, PNG, WebP, AVIF, HEIC, and other formats.
-Fast, browser-based conversion with quality control and transparency support.
+Convert images between JPG, PNG, WebP, AVIF, and SVG with quality and transparency control.
+Includes a JPG compressor and an SVG rasterizer.

 Discover additional tools and resources to expand your toolkit

-Convert between data formats instantly.
-Transform JSON to XML, CSV to JSON, SQL to JSON, Markdown to HTML, and HTML formatting for seamless data interchange and API integration.
+Convert JSON to YAML, JSON to XML, CSV to JSON, SQL to JSON, and Markdown to HTML.
+Format and minify JSON, validate YAML, and merge YAML files.

 Explore our complete collection of free, browser-based tools for all your design and development needs.